-Henkjan Honing is a professor of Music Cognition at both the Faculty of Humanities and the Faculty of Science of the University of Amsterdam (UvA).
-He studies what musicality is and to what extent human beings share musicality with other animals.
+Henkjan Honing is a full professor of Music Cognition at both the Faculty of Humanities and the Faculty of Science of the University of Amsterdam (UvA).
+He studies what musicality is, and to what extent human beings share musicality with other animals.
 His aim is to define the cognitive and biological mechanisms that underpin musicality.

 In this course we survey different theories of the origins of music and language.